JonathanHelianthicusDoe/toonmux/README.md

 responsive and lightweight as possible while still being safe (for some value of &ldquo;safe&rdquo;).

+### Why don&rsquo;t you use any weak `Arc` references?

+The only things wrapped in `Arc` are the global &ldquo;state&rdquo; and the global UI state.
+Holding weak references is obviously useless in this case because the global state never gets deallocated.
+Only holding references to the &ldquo;root&rdquo; of global state might seem like an unfortunate choice, but it works quite well since there is no actual graph structure, ownership-wise (except internally in GTK&rsquo;s implementation of the UI).

+### Why are all of your atomic accesses sequentially consistent?

+Because I&rsquo;m a coward.
+Also because I expect the synchronization bottleneck to be at the level of the `RwLock`s anyways, not the atomics.
+If you&rsquo;re an atomics-semantical wizard, feel free to submit a PR to weaken the ordering constraints&hellip;

 ## Legal

 toonmux is licensed to anyone under the terms of the [GNU General Public